Equilibrium fluctuations for the disordered harmonic chain perturbed by an energy conserving noise: Macroscopic fluctuations of energy

-Let us fix a smooth function $H:\T\to\R$ and $t\in[0,T]$.
-We rewrite $\Y_{t,\m}^N(H)$ as where $\mathcal M_{t,\m}^N$ is the martingale defined as Hereafter, $(N_{x,x+1})_{x\in\Z}$ and $ (N_x)_{x\in\Z}$ are independent Poisson processes of intensity (respectively) $\lambda$ and $\gamma$, and $\nabla_N$ stands for the discrete gradient: The discrete Laplacian $\Delta_N$ is defined in a similar way: To close the equation, we are going to replace the term involving the microscopic currents with a term involving $\Y_{t,\m}^N$.
-In other words, the most important part in the fluctuation field represented by is its projection over the conservation field $\Y_{t,\m}^N$ (recall that the total energy is the unique conserved quantity of the system).
-The non-gradient approach consists in using the fluctuation-dissipation approximation of the current $j_{x,x+1}$ given by Theorem \ref{theo:def_d} below as $D\big(\omega_{x+1}^2-\omega_x^2\big)+\cL^\m(\tau_x f)$.
-For that purpose, we rewrite, for any $f \in \Q$, where
+To close the equation, we are going to replace the term involving the microscopic currents in \eqref{eq:dec} with a term involving $\Y_{t,\m}^N$.
+In other words, the dominant contribution in

+is its projection over the conservation field $\Y_{t,\m}^N$ (recall that the total energy is the unique conserved quantity of the system).
+The non-gradient approach consists in using the \emph{fluctuation-dissipation approximation} of the current $-j_{x,x+1}$ as $D\big(\omega_{x+1}^2-\omega_{x}^2\big)+\cL^\m(\tau_x f)$.
+This replacement is made rigorous in the \emph{Boltzmann-Gibbs principle} (Proposition \ref{prop:macro2}).